JosepMariaVila/ForwarderAmountParameterSystem/README.md

 Numbers corresponding to the desired number of parts have to be in Hex format as follows, from 0 to 10 (it can be 0 if we don't want to send any amount to certain account): 00, 01, 02, 03, 04, 05, 06, 07, 08, 09, 0A.

-You can modifiy the amount of parts sent to each beneficiary modifiying the hook parameter AMO performing an invoke transaction wit the desired number-parts:
+You can modifiy the amount of parts sent to each beneficiary modifiying the hook parameter AMO performing an invoke transaction with the new desired number-parts:

 If the amount to send to a beneficiary is 0 parts out of 10, set in the invoke transaction the parameter AMO to 00.